lorenuars19/color/README.md

 # color
-A program to print Colors
+A program to colorize text using ANSI escape codes.<br>
+Your terminal emulator must support "truecolor" or "24bit" color mode for optimal display.
 # Usage
 ```
 ./color [R(0-255)] [G(0-255] [B(0-255)]                                      - Set foreground color only